m4tus3/blog-gpt/README.md

-# Blog GPT – How is the weather?

 # A Short Fantasy Story About Flowers and Animals in the Springtime

 Once upon a time, in a magical forest, the flowers and animals were getting ready for spring.
 The flowers were excited to bloom and show off their beautiful colors, while the animals were excited to come out of hibernation and enjoy the warm weather.